Dynamical Systems on Statistical Manifolds for Image Analysis

 Scope.
-We exploit basic statistical manifolds to devise variational models of low-level image analysis that exhibit favorable properties in comparison to established convex and non-convex models: smoothness, probabilistic interpretation, efficiently converging parallel and sparse Riemannian numerical updates that scale up to large problem sizes.
+We exploit basic statistical manifolds to devise dynamical system models for image analysis that exhibit favorable properties in comparison to established convex and non-convex variational models: smoothness, probabilistic interpretation, efficiently converging parallel and sparse Riemannian numerical updates that scale up to large problem sizes.
 Concepts of information geometry support the design of well-understood networks that perform context-sensitive inference and enable comprehensible decisions in applications.

 A preliminary extension from graphs to the continuous domain in the `zero-scale limit' (local interaction only) reveals the interplay between the underlying geometry and variational aspects.